 Focusing on the “who”, rather than the “what” is typical of a “Supporter” according to Roger Hamilton’s “Wealth Dynamics*” profiling tool.
 When I first started my business, I took the test to help me find my flow as an entrepreneur.
 I discovered that my Wealth Dynamics profile is “Supporter” – it’s what comes naturally to me.
 (P.S.
 I’ve recently found out that, although I’ve played the role of Supporter throughout my life, my true profile is Star…)

 If you can’t stretch to the WD profile right now, Roger Hamilton has just brought out a free “Genius Test” – it doesn’t give you such a detailed picture as Wealth Dynamics, but it will help you to discover where your natural genius – and therefore your path of least resistance – lies.

-If you’d like some help to find your Flow, Contact The Quiet Entrepreneur’s Introvert Coach to arrange an initial conversation
+If you’d like some help to find your Flow, Contact The Quiet Entrepreneur’s Visibility Coach to arrange an initial conversation